- 1 What is an IVA?

-The idea behind an IVA is that the individual involved has a regular income which they can use to pay back part of their debts.
-On occasion it will be possible to set up an IVA if lump-sum payments are expected but not all individuals will qualify for an IVA.
+The idea behind it is that the individual involved has a regular income which they can use to pay back part of their debts.
+On occasion it will be possible to set up an IVA if lump-sum payments are expected but not all individuals will qualify.

 Do creditors need to vote on approval of an IVA?

 Ultimately creditors have control over whether you can enter an IVA but this is generally preferable to bankruptcy where limited payments may be available.
 In order to approve an IVA at least 75% of creditors (by value of debt) would need to vote in favour.

 Generally, so long as the repayment plan stands up to scrutiny, the vast majority of creditors will favour such an arrangement.
 In some cases, there may be additional conditions and modifications made to the original proposal.